 Most of us do not know what God did for us when we became a Christian.
 We look at the cross and see one thing, and God sees another.
 When we look at the cross, we see Christ dying there.
 When God looks at the cross, he sees both Christ and the believer dying there.
 God sees every person who would ever believe dying there with Christ.

 The word “died” is the most intensive word for death.
 It emphasizes separation from human rules, which the believer’s death with Christ produced.
 When Jesus died, we died (Gal.
 2:20).
 Our life is forever hidden with Christ in God.

 Our co-death with Christ teaches us that God will never again bring up our sins against us.

 God has not put us into a religious straitjacket.
 No amount of amassing religious brownie points with God impresses him.
-People believe that if they amass these points with God that this will go on their record.
+People believe that if they accumulate these points with God, this will go on their record.
 Biblically, this is a religious fairy tale.

 Religion bankrupts our relation to Christ.
 It ignores the accomplishment of the cross.
 The finished work of Christ is the only thing that impresses an absolutely holy God.
 Jesus has done it all; all to him, I owe.